Skip to main content

 In these terms, Business Days means any day in metropolitan Victoria which is not a public holiday, Saturday or Sunday.

-6) Future Skills short courses – end of financial year promotion
+6) Future Skills short courses – 2024 New Year promotion

 • any Future Skills short courses delivered in partnership with Udacity (these courses are advertised as being ‘Powered by Udacity’);